EIA – Procedure

 Procedure

-The implementation of the approval procedure is applied for by the project applicant with the competent agency.
+The implementation of the approval procedure is applied for by the project applicant with the competent authority.

 Please note